 Core needle biopsy, which uses a slightly larger needle to get a sample

-A biopsy taken during a laparoscopy or during surgery to treat the tumor
+A biopsy may be taken during a CT or ultrasound of the liver, during a laparoscopy, or during surgery to treat the tumor